aakash-dec7/Forest-Cover-Type-Prediction/README.md

 # Forest Cover Type Prediction

 This repository focuses on predicting forest cover types based on cartographic variables from the **Roosevelt National Forest** in **Northern Colorado**.
-Using traditional machine learning algorithms, the model classifies 30m x 30m land patches into one of seven forest cover types such as Spruce/Fir, Aspen, or Douglas-fir.
+Using Machine Learning algorithms, the model classifies 30m x 30m land patches into one of seven forest cover types such as Spruce/Fir, Aspen, or Douglas-fir.

 ## Model Architecture